 Allied Operation Market Garden (I)

-Cromwell tanks of the British Guards Armoured Division at Nijmegen road bridge
+Cromwell tanks of British Guards AD at Nijmegen road bridge

 Allied Paratroopers raining on Dutch soil – Operation Market Garden

-Wilhelm Bittrich's II.SS-Panzerkorps targeting Allied Paratroopers and gliders
+Wilhelm Bittrich's II.SS-Panzerkorps targeting Allied Paras and gliders

 Waffen-SS machine gun fire raked the sky west of Arnhem